-The 67 had several options for the fuel line, and I need to figure out the one that’s going to work the best with the least amount of work.
+The 67 had several options for the fuel line, and I needed to figure out the one that works the best with the least amount of effort.
 When it came down to it, the research took a lot longer than the install.

-Since my car originally had an inline 6 engine, I am going to be putting in a different fuel line that what I had previously to match my future V8.
+The I6 and V8 engines had different routing for the fuel lines.
+Since my car originally had an inline 6 engine, I am going to be putting in a different fuel line than what came out of it.
 As with the rest of these early/late model changes, I did some research to see if I could use the late model version, on the assumption that they changed it mid year because the later design was an improvement.
-As with other results, I found that I need to stick with the early routing.
+As with other results, I found that it would be simpler to stick with the early V8 routing.

 Here is one of the few pictures I can find of my early engine compartment that shows the fuel line.